nitroxgas/SimpleLoan/README.md

 **This software is experimental and under active development.**

+- **Development Phase**: 92% complete (87/95 tasks)
-- **Testnet Only**: Currently deployed only on Liquid testnet
+- **Testnet Ready**: Validators and backend implemented, not yet deployed
-- **No Mainnet**: Not yet audited or approved for mainnet deployment
+- **No Mainnet**: Not audited or approved for mainnet deployment
-- **Use at Own Risk**: Do not use with real funds until formal audit is complete
+- **Use at Own Risk**: Educational and testing purposes only
 - **No Warranties**: Provided "as is" without any warranties or guarantees

-For production use, wait for:
+### Current Status
+- ✅ **Implementation**: Core protocol complete with formal verification
+- ✅ **Validators**: SimplicityHL code written and Coq proofs verified
+- ⏳ **Testing**: Integration tests and security audit pending
+- ❌ **Deployment**: Not yet deployed to Liquid testnet or mainnet

+### Before Production Use
-1. ✅ Complete formal verification
+1. ✅ Complete formal verification (DONE)
+2. ⏳ Complete integration testing suite
-2. ✅ External security audit
+3. ⏳ External security audit
+4. ⏳ Bug bounty program
+5. ⏳ Testnet deployment and community testing
-3. ✅ Mainnet deployment announcement
+6. ❌ Mainnet deployment (after audit approval)

 ---